m-caruso/Moneyball/README.md

 # Final Code
 This branch holds all the most up to date code for our final project, Moneyball.

-Shiny Quadrant Charts: This zip file holds the code to produce the Shiny Application for the quadrant charts.
+Shiny Quadrant Charts: This zip folder holds the code to produce the Shiny Application for the quadrant charts.
 There is also a link to this Shiny Application in the Google Drive Final Deliverables folder as well as the report.

-Batting Quadrant
+Batting Quadrants and Pitching Quadrants: These zip folders hold the code to produce the quadrant charts that are displayed in Quadrant Chart R Shiny Application

+Player Regression Analysis: This zip folder holds the cleaning to produce the final player salary regression plots.
+Pitcher Value Data Integration and Batter Value Data Integration folders hold scripts for cleaning/integrating pitcher and batter data.
+CPI Data.R normalizes these CSVs into constant dollars.
+Regression Plotting uses these datasets to produce player salary models and plots.